Limitations of Autoregressive Models and Their Alternatives: Background

 We define a weighted language $\tilde{p}$ to be \defn{computable} if it is defined by a Turing machine (also called $\tilde{p}$) that maps any $\vx \in V^*$ to $\tilde{p}(\vx) \in \mathbb{Q}_{\geq 0}$ in finite time.
 The Turing machine does not have to compute $Z$.

-While the computable weighted languages allow any computable function as $\tilde{p}$, most architectures\jason{since we are talking about architectures here and in the next paragraph and beyond, we should be using $q$, not $p$ chucheng we will be `approximating' these $\tilde{p}$ languages with locally normalized $(\Mq, \vTheta)$ so i think we are still fine using $p$.} for defining weighted languages (e.g., RNNs or Transformers) do only a bounded or linear amount of work per input symbol.
-As a result, they compute $\tilde{p}(\vx)$ in time $O(\mathrm{poly}(|\vx|))$.
-That is, $\tilde{p} \in \mathrm{P}$; we refer to such weighted languages as \defn{efficiently computable}.
+While the computable weighted languages allow any computable function as $\tilde{p}$, most architectures for defining weighted languages (\emph{e.g.}, RNNs or Transformers) do only a bounded or linear amount of work per input symbol.
+As a result, they compute $\tilde{p}(\vx)$ in time $O(\mathrm{poly}(|\vx|))$ (that is, $\tilde{p} \in \mathrm{FP}$).
+We refer to such weighted languages as \defn{efficiently computable} (\defn{EC}).
 This does not imply that the normalized version $p$ is efficiently computable, since finding the denominator $Z$ requires summing over all of $V^*$.

-\Chucheng{i tried a few times. but i still think the following graph doesn't belong here. this is way too early to talk about local normalization. jason Surely it is not too early, since we talked about it in the introduction.
-I wanted to get the basic idea across before we get into the complication of compact parameters.} If we tried to construct the same normalized distribution $p$ as in the previous paragraph using a autoregressive model architecture, we would model it as a product of local conditional probabilities, $p(\vx) = (\prod_{i=1}^{|\vx|} p(x_i \mid \vx_{1\ldots i-1}) ) p(\eos \mid \vx)$.
-Most such architectures also do only a bounded or linear amount of work per input symbol.
-Yet one suspects that this may not always be enough work to do the job: as we noted in the introduction, the local conditional probabilities of the original $\tilde{p}$ are expensive to compute (unless $\tilde{p}$ has some special structure making $Z(\vxhat)$ tractable). \matt{This sentence is a little funny to me.
-Which $\tilde{p}$ are we talking about here?
-Do we mean to say ``by normalizing some $\tilde{p}$'' or is there a specific one we're referring to. chucheng tried to fix by explicitly spelling out how to normalize tilde p.
+If we tried to construct the same normalized distribution $p$ as in the previous paragraph using a standard autoregressive model, we would model it as a product of local conditional probabilities, $p(\vx) = (\prod_{t=1}^{|\vx|} p(x_t \mid \vx_{<t}) ) p(\eos \mid \vx)$.
+Most such architectures again do only a bounded or linear amount of work per input symbol.
+Yet one suspects that this may not always be enough work to do the job: the local conditional probabilities of the original $\tilde{p}$ are expensive to compute (unless $\tilde{p}$ has some special structure making $Z(\vxhat)$ tractable).
+Indeed, the observation of this paper is that for some efficiently computable weighted languages $\tilde{p}$, the local conditional probabilities are expensive to compute or even to approximate well.
+More precisely, autoregressive models cannot fit the local conditional probabilities unless they are superpolynomial in either their runtime or in their number of parameters (where the parameters may be precomputed at training time).
+We now explain how to formalize these notions.

-but as i said before, talking about local normalization at this point will confuse people: especially when you also mention `a bounded amount of work', which suggests that you are not merely talking about functions, but also the complexity---either circuit complexity or some algorithmic complexity---that we will only properly address in \cref{sec:compact}.